michaelaliotti/michaelaliotti.github.io/_posts/2021-04-05-redemption.md

 title: Redemption
 ---

-It's freely offered to all of us.
-Will we choose to receive it?
+Only we can choose if we want to receive it.